France School Calendar

 Beachwood Middle School, which serves grades six through eight, emphasizes the development of independent learning skills and critical thought, with an increased focus on STEM (science, technology, engineering, and mathematics), as well as an introduction to world languages, arts, and physical education.

 Beachwood High School serves students in grades nine through twelve and offers a comprehensive and rigorous academic program.
 The high school is known for its wide variety of Advanced Placement (AP) courses, strong college preparatory programs, and an array of extracurricular opportunities.
-Many students participate in activities such as music, theater, athletics, and academic clubs, which foster a well-rounded educational experience.

-Beachwood City Schools Calendar 2024
+Beachwood City Schools Calendar 2026

 PDF

-One of the hallmarks of Beachwood City Schools is its dedication to small class sizes and personalized attention.
 The district places a high value on individualized learning plans and works to ensure that each student is supported academically, socially, and emotionally.
 This attention to the whole student is reflected in the district’s strong academic performance, with students consistently achieving high scores on state assessments, AP exams, and college entrance tests.

 Beachwood City Schools Phone Number & Website